iHRIS/iHRIS/docs/user/positions.md

 Note: the record only contains information related to the position so clicking “Edit” will not display all of the employee's demographic information, contact information, education, etc. If you wish to view the full record of the associated employee, click on the blue "View Health Worker" button on the right-side navigation bar.

-The following information can be edited on the Edit Position page:
+The following information can be edited on the Edit Position page: y5

-● Job title (required, select from dropdown list)
-● Health Worker (start typing name to select from dropdown list) ● Facility/Place of work (start typing name to select from dropdown list) ● Department/Case Team (start typing name to select from dropdown list) ● Hired date (required, select from calendar)
-● This is the date the employee signs the employment contract ● End date (select from calendar)
-● Currency (Salary) (select from dropdown list)
-● Salary
-● Employment status (select from dropdown list)
-● Position Status (required, select from dropdown list) ● Job type (required, select from dropdown list)
-● First employment date (select from calendar)
- ○ This is the employee's first day of work (used to calculate pension) ● Job information remark
-● Reason for Change/Departure (select from dropdown list) ● Reason for Change (select from dropdown list)
-● Salary scale (select from dropdown list)
-● Status (click to select between true or false)
-3. When you are done making changes, click the "Save" button at the top of the right sidebar.
+When you are done making changes, click the "Save" button at the top of the right sidebar.
 If you have not entered all of the required fields indicated with a red asterisk, you will not be able to save the record.
 Review the form by scrolling to determine which required fields still need to be completed.
 You can leave your changes without saving them by clicking the "Cancel" button in the top of the right sidebar.